 Residents of Brighton are often considered a Bohemian bunch, when really this foodie city is one of the most forward-thinking in the UK.
-These guys got the vegan memo long before it was considered cool, and now there are so many fantastic vegan restaurants in Brighton that it’s considered one of the best places to eat plant-based food in the country.
+These guys got the vegan memo long before it was considered cool, supplying much more than just the usual offerings!
+It's safe to say that there are so many fantastic vegan restaurants in Brighton with this coastal spot considered one of the best places to eat plant-based food in the country.

 Swapping turkey for tofu is more than just the latest food trend though.
-Consuming less animal products is one of the most impactful steps an individual can take when it comes to living more sustainably, especially when the effects of the climate crisis are becoming increasingly apparent (40-degree summers, we’re looking at you).
+Switching to a more plant-based diet is one of the most impactful steps you can take when it comes to living more sustainably, especially when the effects of the climate crisis are becoming increasingly apparent (40-degree summers, we’re looking at you).

 Luckily, Brighton has built up a pretty impressive portfolio of plant-based places over the years, and you can find all the best vegan restaurants in Brighton right here in this complete list.
 From truly epic brunches to buttermilk fried chick’n and vegan sushi burritos, we’ve covered the entire spectrum of plant-based delights in this comprehensive guide.
 Even if you are dining out with carnivorous friends or family who aren't quite ready to embrace the plant-based life, worry not, because Brighton is home to a ton of restaurants that also offer a host of vegan options alongside a 'regular' menu.
 Simply ask if there’s a separate vegan menu available, and keep an eye out for the VG symbol next to selected dishes.

 The title of best vegan restaurant in Brighton is a hotly contested one, especially when its plethora of styles, cuisines and offerings are so varied.
-Many people think vegan food is limited to nut roasts and vegetable soups, but in Brighton, you can find tasty tacos, deep-fried doughnuts and steaming hot curries that have all been given the vegan treatment.
-Don’t believe us?
-Carry on reading to discover our pick of the very best vegan restaurants Brighton has to offer.
+Many people think vegan food is limited to nut roasts and vegetable soups, but that's a thing of the past, with lots of unique and exciting options now available.
+Vegan restaurants in Brighton are offering some of the best when it comes to plant-based dining, from tasty tacos, deep-fried doughnuts and steaming hot curries that have all been given the vegan treatment.

 Vegan restaurants in Brighton